cvlmtg/monarc/docs/migrating.md

 # Migrating from Flux

-One of the goals of MONARC was to ease the migration from Flux to a more modern and maintained solution to manage an application state.
-That means you should be able to migrate your existing applications without too much effort or extensive rewrites.
+One of the goals of MONARC is to ease the migration from Flux to a more modern and maintained solution to manage an application state.
+That means you should be able to migrate your existing applications with just a couple of changes.

-These instructions should help you migrating from a Flux application using the [ReduceStore / Container](https://facebook.github.io/flux/docs/flux-utils) pattern with actions dispatched through Flux's [Dispatcher](https://facebook.github.io/flux/docs/dispatcher).
+These instructions will help you migrating from a Flux application using the [ReduceStore / Container](https://facebook.github.io/flux/docs/flux-utils) pattern with actions dispatched through Flux's [Dispatcher](https://facebook.github.io/flux/docs/dispatcher).

 ## Dispatcher